An adult male Satin Bowerbird with beautiful dark blue plumage.

 The Satin Bowerbirds

-Some of the bowers you can see in the gallery were made by Jack.
+The bowers you can see in the gallery were made by Errol.
 These impressive stick archways are not nests or houses, but displays for attracting female bowerbirds.
-To woo a potential mate, he decorates the ground around the bower with blue objects – even odd-looking human things like pen lids or bottle caps.
-When a female approaches, Jack does a funny song and dance in his bower to impress her.
+To woo a potential mate, he decorates the grown around the bower with blue objects—even odd-looking human things like pen lids or bottle caps.
+When a female approaches, Errol does a funny song and dance in his bower to impress her.
 You have the best chance of seeing him dance in spring, when the bowerbirds are ready to breed.